Undergraduate Organizations

 • Members may not be required to leave a student organization based on identities, beliefs, or behaviors outside the scope of the organization’s core functions.
 Misbehavior in other contexts is insufficient justification for removing someone’s membership.
 If leaders are concerned that a student member has engaged in behavior that violates the Undergraduate Regulations or other university policies, the leaders should bring their concerns to the attention of their Student Organization Consultant or to a university official such as a dean, a Title IX Coordinator, or a Discrimination and Harassment Resource Coordinator.
 Student organizations may not conduct internal disciplinary processes to address these matters, nor may they ask a member to leave due to behaviors outside the scope of the organization’s core functions.

-G. FinanceS and Record Keeping
+G. Finances and Record Keeping

 Nonprofit Status.
 All undergraduate organizations are to be operated exclusively on a nonprofit basis.
-If it becomes necessary for the organization to incorporate as a nonprofit with the IRS, this action is to be undertaken after consultation with the associate dean of student affairs, Hannah Peck.
+If it becomes necessary for the organization to incorporate as a nonprofit with the IRS, this action is to be undertaken after consultation with the Associate Dean of Student Affairs, Hannah Peck.
 Any undergraduate organization that incorporates must do so strictly on a nonprofit basis and in a manner that perpetuates its undergraduate status.

+Profits and Wages.
 Undergraduate organizations, as tax-exempt entities, are prohibited from being profit-making operations.
 Thus the “profits” or earnings of an undergraduate organization may not be paid to or divided among student members, officers, or other leaders.
 In that connection, wages or payments to students for their work with student organizations cannot be awarded in a way that would be a disguise for what is really a division of profits.
-Therefore, all students permitted to earn wages for their work with an undergraduate organization must be hired through the Yale College Dean’s Office and paid according to the prevailing rates and regulations of the Student Employment Office.

 H. Fundraising